French cruiser Naïade

 Naïade was an unprotected cruiser of the French Navy that was built in the late 1870s and early 1880s.
+The ship was laid down in 1878 and completed in 1883.
+Intended to serve as a long-range commerce raider, the ship was fitted with a sailing rig to supplement its steam engine on long voyages, and she carried an armament of four 165 mm and twenty-two 140 mm guns.
+She was among the final French unprotected cruisers, thereafter being replaced by more durable protected cruisers.

+After entering service in 1883, Naïade was sent to French Madagascar to serve as the flagship of the squadron based there.
+She returned to France in 1886 and spent the next several years as a training ship.
+She visited the United States in 1893 before being placed in reserve in 1895.
+She remained out of service for the next four years, ultimately being struck from the naval register in 1899 and sold to ship breakers the following year.

 Design

 In 1878, the French Navy embarked on a program of cruiser construction authorized by the Conseil des Travaux (Council of Works) for a strategy aimed at attacking British merchant shipping in the event of war.
 The program called for ships of around 3000 LT with a speed of 16 kn.
 Four vessels were ordered, including Naïade; the vessels were dated designs more similar to the first screw frigates that had been built in the 1850s than the latest protected cruisers being designed abroad.
 Naïade and the other three vessels were the final generation of unprotected cruisers built in France, that type thereafter being replaced by protected cruisers beginning with Sfax in the early 1880s.

 The design for Naïade was prepared in 1877 by Romain Leopold Eynaud, which was selected by the Conseil des Travaux on 10 July.
 Eynaud's work incorporated features of the British corvette Boadicea, the plans for which had been given to France by Britain.
 Albert Gicquel des Touches, the Minister of the Navy, and Vice Admiral Albert Roussin made several alterations to Eynaud's design, including improvements to the machinery, more modern guns, substitution of iron for wood in the hull construction, and the addition of watertight compartments.
 The updated plan was approved on 4 February 1878.